 Director of Youth Education and Community Engagement

-Danielle Spadoni is a native New Orleanian and has been working at Shir Chadash Congregation for over seventeen years.
+Danielle Spadoni is a native New Orleanian and has been working at Shir Chadash Congregation for over eighteen years.
 On her off time, she enjoys spending time with her husband, Tony and son, Austin.